 Step 2 – Check the Wheel

 Make sure that the wheel is well balanced.
 Check that there is no lateral run out.
 The Rim and the lateral should run well.
-Use a pair of pliers to tighten to the recommended torque.
+Use a wrench to tighten to the recommended torque.
 Use an even clockwise motion when tightening.

 Step 3 – Calipers

 Inspect the calipers and make sure they are free from damages or wear and tear.
 If it is necessary, replace them with new ones to improve the effectiveness of the braking system.
 Take a look at the piston, it should move without obstruction.
-Inspect the guide elements such as bushing, bolts and channels; use a pipe wrench or a pair of pliers to tighten the bolts.
+Inspect the guide elements such as bushing, bolts and channels; use a wrench to tighten the bolts.

 Locate the brake pads.
 Make sure they are in good condition and replace them with new ones if they are old, damage or worn out.